-The Academic Policies section appears first, followed by the section on general information/services.
-If there is no designation of Foundation Years or Clinical Years, then the policy applies to all students in all class years.
+For policies in the College of Medicine section, if there is no designation of Foundations of Medicine phase or Clinical (Core and/or Advanced) phase, then a policy applies to all students in all curricular phases.
 If you have any questions about a particular policy and whether it pertains to you, please email studentaffairs@downstate.edu.